 Further, if our revenues or reserves decline, we may not have access to the capital necessary to undertake or complete future drilling programs.
-The current conditions in the oil and gas industry have negatively impacted the ability of oil and gas companies to access additional financing.
+The conditions in, or affecting, the oil and natural gas industry have negatively impacted the ability of oil and natural gas companies, including us, to access additional financing and/or the cost thereof.
 There can be no assurance that debt or equity financing, or cash generated by operations will be available or sufficient to meet these requirements or for other corporate purposes or, if debt or equity financing is available, that it will be on terms acceptable to us.
 We may be required to seek additional equity financing on terms that are highly dilutive to existing Shareholders.
 Our inability to access sufficient capital for our operations could have a material adverse effect on our business financial condition, results of operations and prospects.